CivicActions/ssp-toolkit/docs/controls/AC.md

+### Part g)

+#### CivicActions Responsibility

+All CivicActions systems log the usage of information accounts.

+#### Drupal specific control support

+Drupal monitors the usage of information accounts in the watchdog.log.

 ### Part h)

-#### Drupal specific control support
+#### CivicActions Responsibility

-In accordance with the CivicActions Access Control (AC) Policy when a CivicActions employee's account is no longer required, the employee’s manager notifies the Security Team to immediately disable all access.
-Users upon reassignment, change in roles, termination, or leaving employment are initially removed from all groups, effectively denying them all access to LINCS privileged accounts.
+In accordance with the CivicActions Access Control (AC-01) Policy when an account is no longer required, the Project Manager notifies the Operations Team to immediately disable all access.
+Users upon reassignment, change in roles, termination, or leaving employment are initially removed from all roles and groups, effectively denying them all access to privileged accounts.

 ### Part i)

-#### Drupal specific control support

-CivicActions Drupal administration accounts require access authorizations prior to accounts being created.
-Employee managers must initiate an access request for an account to be created.
-The CivicActions Operations Team reviews the request to ensure accuracy, including intended system usage and other attributes of the user access being requested.

 #### LINCS specific control or LINCS Responsibility